ad-astra-per-ardua/ad-astra-per-ardua/README.md

 ### Hi there 👋 <br><br><h2>Uptight Control Freak</h2><br>

+### - 🌱 I’m currently learning ...
+Rust, Spring boot, Collaboration Project <br>
+### - 🔭 I’m currently working on ...
+Implement Board CRUD Project with Spring boot and Mysql , focusing on the development of the GraphModule.
+This project represents our implementation of the Module concept from Verilog, carried out in Rust.
+We're in the midst of creating a representation of a Full Adder in the form of a Module, and developing a Module Builder to connect 32 of these, which will construct a 32bit Full Adder Module.

 ## # 2023 UCPC Preliminary Round.
 Team Leader(Participated as solo) Peaked 7th (First solved on A)<br>
 ![2](https://github.com/d982h8st7/d982h8st7/assets/50827253/3f1e1100-02dc-4ef2-b02b-339357b1dbfe)
 ### Failed to advance to the finals